vemonet/rdflib-endpoint/README.md

 }
 ```

-Use a dataclass to **populate multiple variables**, the first field of the dataclass will be returned in the bound variable, other fields will populate variables derived from the base bound variable concatenated with the fields in pascal case:
+Use a dataclass to **populate multiple variables**, the first field of the dataclass will be returned in the bound variable, other fields will populate variables derived from the base bound variable concatenated with the fields in PascalCase:

 ```python
 from dataclasses import dataclass